 Capitalizing on peak-visit times earlier in the year allows pharmacists to reach a critical mass of patients before they need to make decisions.
 Each fall’s flu season presents an opportunity to discuss potential plan changes with patients visiting the pharmacy for immunization prior to the close of the open enrollment period.

 Pharmacists also can leverage technology to assist patients as they explore new plans.
-Setting up a tablet with Internet access or a kiosk for patients to review coverage details through plan selection tools allows patients to familiarize themselves with options prior to consulting
+Setting up a tablet with Internet access or a kiosk for patients to review coverage details through plan selection tools allows patients to familiarize themselves with options prior to consulting a pharmacist.

 With early conversations, prepared staffing and teaching tools, patients will feel their pharmacist is a trusted partner in their healthcare journey.